tgstation/tgstation/code/controllers/subsystem/dynamic/readme.md

 - `pop_per_requirement` - The default value of `pop_per_requirement` for any ruleset that does not explicitly set it.
 Defaults to 6.
 - `latejoin_delay_min`, `latejoin_delay_max` - The time range, in deciseconds (take your seconds, and multiply by 10), for a latejoin to attempt rolling.
 Once this timer is finished, a new one will be created within the same range.
 	- Suppose you have a `latejoin_delay_min` of 600 (60 seconds, 1 minute) and a `latejoin_delay_max` of 1800 (180 seconds, 3 minutes).
 Once the round starts, a random number in this range will be picked--let's suppose 1.5 minutes.
 After 1.5 minutes, Dynamic will decide if a latejoin threat should be created (a probability of `/datum/controller/subsystem/dynamic/proc/get_injection_chance()`).
 Regardless of its decision, a new timer will be started within the range of 1 to 3 minutes, repeatedly.
-- `threat_curve_centre` - A number between -5 and +5.
-A negative value will give a more peaceful round and a positive value will give a round with higher threat.
+- `threat_curve_centre` - A number between 0 and 1.
+0.5 is centered on the middle of the range.
+For max threat 100, this means 0.5 is centered on 50 threat level.
-- `threat_curve_width` - A number between 0.5 and 4.
+- `threat_curve_width` - A number between 0 and 1.
 Higher value will favour extreme rounds and lower value rounds closer to the average.
-- `roundstart_split_curve_centre` - A number between -5 and +5.
+- `roundstart_split_curve_centre` - A number between 0 and 1.
 Equivalent to threat_curve_centre, but for the budget split.
-A negative value will weigh towards midround rulesets, and a positive value will weight towards roundstart ones.
+A value less than 0.5 will weigh towards midround rulesets, and a value more than 0.5 will weigh towards roundstart ones.
-- `roundstart_split_curve_width` - A number between 0.5 and 4.
+- `roundstart_split_curve_width` - A number between 0 and 1.
 Equivalent to threat_curve_width, but for the budget split.
 Higher value will favour more variance in splits and lower value rounds closer to the average.
 - `random_event_hijack_minimum` - The minimum amount of time for antag random events to be hijacked.
 (See [Random Event Hijacking](#random-event-hijacking))
 - `random_event_hijack_maximum` - The maximum amount of time for antag random events to be hijacked.
 (See [Random Event Hijacking](#random-event-hijacking))
 - `hijacked_random_event_injection_chance` - The amount of injection chance to give to Dynamic when a random event is hijacked.
 (See [Random Event Hijacking](#random-event-hijacking))